dosomething-sagar/instagram-clone/README.md

 ## Overview

 This repository contains the code for an Instagram clone project developed by Sagar Malviya during the Devtown course in collaboration with GDSC KIIT and Microsoft Learn Students Ambassador program.
-The project is focused on HTML and CSS
+The project is focused on HTML and CSS.

 ## Contributors